heroiclabs/nakama-docs/docs/runtime-code-basics.md

 The simple code above writes a record to a user's storage when they add a friend.
 Any data returned by the function will be discarded.

 !!!
 Tip
-    After hooks cannot change the response payload being sent back to the client, and errors do not prevent the response from being sent.
+    After hooks cannot change the response payload being sent back to the client and errors do not prevent the response from being sent.

 ### RPC hook